pixel97/learn-node/README.md

 **For you to do**:

 1. Run the script in "asynchronous/promise.js".
 Explain the order of execution based on the logged messages.
+    **Answer**:
+    Output is as follows:
+    do more stuff
+    in main
+    processing ...
+    Kim

+    The program calls the main function which in turn calls getName function with value 2.
+    As the promise is not rejected, .then() clause is executed.
+Simultaneously "in main" is printed.
+    The console statement proceeds and prints "processing ... ".
+As the promise completes it prints names[2] which is "Kim".
+As promise is still in stack, it will print "do more stuff".

 2. Change the value of i to 12.
 How does it change the promise's execution?
+     **Answer**:

+     Output is as follows:
+     found bad index
+     in main
+     processing ...
+     Bad index rejected

+     If the value of i is changed to 12, the reject clause of promise will get executed.

 3. Run the script in "asynchronous/promise1.js".
 Explain the order of execution based on the logged messages.
+    **Answer**:
+    Output is as follows:

+    do more stuff
+    in main
+    processing ...
+    Kim
+    Data: The poll phase is actually a blocking phase.
+If the callback queue associated with it is empty, it blocks the event loop till the earliest scheduled callback in the timers queue.
+For example, consider an example where a callback is scheduled to run in 20 ms (using timeout).
+Also, let’s say the script is reading asynchronously from a file which takes 15 ms. Since the read is asynchronous there is a callback which runs in 10 ms when the read is finished.
+In this case, the event loop will be blocked in the poll phase after the read is finished in 15 ms, waiting for the poll queue to be filled with I/O callbacks.
+It waits because the earliest timer callback is not until 20 ms. Once the queue is filled with the callback, it instantly runs the callback.
+At this point, the queue is empty and more than 20 ms have passed.
+So, the event loop zips back to the timers phase and runs the callback in its queue.

+    The main function will get executed first and will call getName(2) which will call .then() clause.
+Meanwhile "in main" and "processing..." gets printed.
+After the promise gets resolved it prints "Kim".
+At the start of the program an I/O operation is getting executed and once finishes it will print content of file.

 4. Do promises run before or after process.nextTick()?

+     **Answer**:
+    The current operation completes.
+    The nextTick queue is processed.
+    The Promise microtask queue is processed.

 5. Run the script in "asynchronous/promise2.js".
 Explain the order of execution based on the logged messages.

+     **Answer**:
+    Output is as follows:
+    doing other things ...
+    in timer phase
+    6

+    As the execution occurs, "doing other things ..." is printed.
+Since list has 3 items, promise is resolved and setTimeout is executed and prints "in timer phase".
+After 5 ms k will become [1,2,3].
+    After that sumf will get executed and prints sum of array.

 6. Discuss the implications of running a computationally expensive task in a promise.

+     **Answer**:
+    1. Promise will delay the execution of other callbacks.
+    2. Poor User experience.

 Read more about Promises [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises#common_mistakes).